proycon/foliapy/docs/source/folia.rst

 such as a set of part-of-speech tags, and a class is one selected value in such a set.

-The paradigm furthermore introduces other common attributes to set on annotation elements, such as an identifier,  information on the annotator, and more.
+The paradigm furthermore introduces other common attributes to set on annotation elements, such as an identifier, information on the annotator and provenance, and more.
 A full list is provided below:

 * ``element.id``        (str) - The unique identifier of the element